iDimaBR/speedinv/README.md

 ## Features

-* Lightweight (around 500 lines of code with the JavaDoc) and no dependencies
+* Lightweight (around 500 lines of code with the Javadoc) and no dependencies
 * Compatible with all Minecraft versions starting with 1.7.10
 * [Adventure components support](#adventure-components-support)
 * Supports custom inventories (size, title and type)